louiesch/AccessibleSeattle/README.md

 ## _Stretch Goals_

+* Users can rate posts/pins by other users (a like button, or "this was helpful" type button basically)

+* Users can leave comments on the posts/map pins of other users

+* Posts can be tagged for searchability.
+Some possible tags could be: #wheelchair or #mobility, #sensory, #accomodations

 * Incorporate an interactive crowd-sourced map of some kind.
 Users should be able to add pins to the map, leave comments/feedback on those pins, and also view the pins of other contributers.
   * For now, this is more of a stretch goal, because I have no idea how I would do this.
 However, I very much would like this to be a part of the website.
 If implemented successfully, this may even become the primary focus of the site, and the feed will become secondary/deleted altogether.

-* Users can rate posts/pins by other users (a like button, or "this was helpful" type button basically)

-* Users can leave comments on the posts/map pins of other users

 ---